timurrrr/OpenSportsCar/README.md

 update rate required for Tier 1.

-In addition to the connection options required for Tier 1, it's also acceptable to use more complicated T-style wiring harnesses, or to splice wiring going between non-safety ECUs.
+In addition to the connection options required for Tier 1, it's also acceptable to use more complicated T-style wiring harnesses or to splice wiring going between non-safety ECUs.

 ### Tier 3